 Once a settlement is finalized, you can never recover additional damages related to your accident.

 Your personal injury attorney negotiates with the insurance company to ensure you don’t accept a settlement offer that fails to compensate you for your lost wages.

 When you choose Chuck Geerhart, you decide to be represented by one of the finest trial lawyers in California.

-With over thirty years of experience in personal injury law, Chuck works tirelessly to achieve positive outcomes for all his clients.
+With over 30 years of experience in personal injury law, Chuck works tirelessly to achieve positive outcomes for all his clients.

 You need a legal advocate on your side to assist you when you suffer lost wages due to a car accident.